christophevg/nationofpositivity/README.md

 - [x] create a more enriched frontpage (welcome text, highlights)
 - [x] change pointer over left/right handles in fullscreen viewer
+- [x] make tags on product page link to shop with search

 ### 20241119 ✅